The Way (Put Your Hand in My Hand)

 "The Way (Put Your Hand in My Hand)" is a single released by British music group Divine Inspiration on 6 January 2003.
 It reached number five on the UK Singles Chart and number 34 on the Irish Singles Chart in January 2003.
 It also found minor success in Germany and the Netherlands.

+Music video

+The music video was filmed in Brighton and Hove, particularly around Brighton Pier.